 On the highway from Los Angeles to Palm Springs, while driving, you see two massive dinosaurs.
 They were designed and built up by an ex-Disney prop artist named Claude Bell between the 1960s and the 1980s.
 The dinosaurs named Mr. Rex and Dinny were meant to attract tourists to stop, eat and relax at the Wheel Inn, his diner.
 Inside Mr. Rex, where visitors would step up, Bell realised a series representing the theory of evolution, which would lead them to the dinosaur’s belly.
 Featured in 1985s classics such as Pee Wee Herman’s Big Adventure by Tim Burton or the music video for Tears for Fears’ “Everybody Wants to Rule the World”.
 You can still see this roadside attraction on your left side when driving to Coachella, even if between Bell’s death in 1988 and today in 2020 the diner’s land has changed hands twice.
 The first time, in 1996, a company bought the piece of land including the two dinosaurs to expand it.
 Soon they became part of a museum of science where families would explore a garden filled with kitsch robotic dinosaurs.
 But behind the heaven of fun for kids, the Cabazon had become a place of promotion for Creationism.
 According to this belief, dinosaurs are Adam and Eve’s contemporaries, so they kept them intact, to use them as an attraction for their business.
 From a symbol of Darwinian evolutionary theory, the two sculptures became a Trojan horse, or to be more specific, as designer Emma Pflieger claims (→ i), the Trojan Dinosaurs of a creationist strategy.

 I decided to start with this example, because we all know that we have come to an era where abundance of information does not coincide with quality of information.
-Call it post-truth, fake news, storytelling, or something else, it is a potent and dangerous tool that we are urged to learn to master if we intend to navigate in our contemporary world.
+Call it post-truth, fake news, storytelling, or something else, it is a potent and dangerous tool that we are urged to learn to master if we intend to navigate our contemporary world.
 If I have underlined such a conflicting symbol with the dinosaurs, it is not to address Intelligent Design (it defends the idea that design is all pervasive or that living organisms were formed by an “intelligent designer” i.e. god), which from the point of view of the discipline would interestingly induce that the discipline of design is a godly one, but to stress that the relation between form and signification changes according to adversarial beliefs.
 Or that design is often dealing with fictionalisation.
 Therefore, I wonder what is the relation between fiction and design, and how does it deal with facts?
 Is it a recent statement, or not?
 Is it a goal or a strategic Trojan horse ready to convey any sort of ideas?
 How good it is and what purpose does it serve?

 I wonder what is the relation between fiction and design, and how does it deal with facts? (...)
 Is it a goal or a strategic Trojan horse ready to convey any sort of ideas?

-Crammed with up to 850,000 exhibits, his five-story building museums on Broadway thrived on monsters and marvels – Siamese, a horse with woolly hair, midgets, bearded ladies, etc. to name a few – including the authentic FeeJee mermaid as he spilled it.
+Crammed with up to 850,000 exhibits, his five-story building museums on Broadway thrived on monsters and marvels – Siamese twins, a horse with woolly hair, midgets and bearded ladies, to name but a few – including the authentic FeeJee mermaid as he spilled it.
 He was embroidering with hair-raising tales so well that facing this half fish/half monkey, dry and mummified pseudo mermaid, the audience would go on paying to see the so-called wonders.
 Not only a collector, Barnum was equally versed in the art of storytelling.
 And then, soon after the publication of Charles Darwin’s The Origin of Species in 1860, he decided to debate these very questions within his museum.
-Barnum proclaimed he was educating his fellows citizens to consider the recent Darwin evolutionist theory, with presenting some specimens of the missing links between animals and human beings.
+Barnum proclaimed he was educating his fellows citizens to consider the recent Darwin evolutionist theory, presenting specimens of the missing links between animals and human beings.
 His success was significant with the shameful deceit of the exhibition of “What Is It?”, the awful name that Barnum gave to William Henry Johnson.
-Barnum stated that “It” was the missing link between apes and individuals.
+Barnum stated that “It” was the missing link between apes and humans.
 Johnson was born in New Jersey and he was suffering from nanism and microcephalia, but he soon became the subject of evolutionist heated debate.
-“What Is It?” was instrumental for Barnum who would insist on fictionalising Johnson to suit his purpose.
+“What Is It?” was instrumental for Barnum, who would insist on fictionalising Johnson to suit his purpose.
 Images, photographs, showed him as if he was a savage creature who could hardly stand up, therefore he was given a stick, when he was not dressed up with a costume made of hairy fur when posing in front of the camera.

 Design & fiction